-The final project will incorporate research on current practices and theory in language arts, and preparation of lesson plans that incorporate a range of material for specific units.
+5. CANDIDATES FOR THE M.ED.
+IN ENGLISH MUST COMPLETE AND DEFEND A FINAL PROJECT that will incorporate research on current practices and theory in language arts, and preparation of lesson plans that incorporate a range of material for specific units.
 Proposal for this project will be part of the course requirements for ENG 6563; completion of project and defense will be part of the course requirements for ENG 6564.
 If the candidate does not successfully complete and/or defend the project, he or she will receive an "I" in ENG 6564 and must complete all requirements in the next semester.
+THE MASTER OF EDUCATION IN ENGLISH IS A SECONDARY SUBJECT ENDORESEMENT AREA.
+Mathematics, M.Ed.